A Bridge Between Past & Future

 To Project Types

-Erie, Pennsylvania | 11,000 SF Restoration & Addition
+Erie, PA | 11,000 SF

-At the same time, the building provides a new home for the Susan Hirt Hagen Center for Community Outreach, Research, and Evaluation (CORE), an effort by Penn State Behrend’s School of Humanities and Social Sciences.
-In a county where one in three children under five live in poverty (in the city of Erie, PA it’s nearly half), CORE fosters positive youth development and a culture of hope through mentoring and education programs.
+At the same time, the building provides a new home for the Susan Hirt Hagen Center for Community Outreach, Research, and Evaluation (CORE), an initiative of Penn State Behrend’s School of Humanities and Social Sciences.
+In a county where one in three children under the age of five live in poverty (in the city of Erie, PA it’s nearly half), CORE fosters positive youth development and a culture of hope through mentoring and education programs.